FREQUENTLY ASKED QUESTIONS (FAQ)

 A: No. The Fellowship does not require institutions to provide housing to visiting fellows.
 Some schools have provided a stipend for relocation expenses but this is at the sole discretion of the school.

-A: The fellow, college or university, and Chamberlain Project enter into a three-way contract outlining the funding, teaching, and reporting expectations.
-The Chamberlain Project supports the placement by awarding a grant covering half of the total cost of the appointment.
-This grant is disbursed directly to the host institution and the host institution is responsible for the other 50% of the total cost.
+ROTF Fellows will be paid by the U.S. college or university they are hired at.
+The college or university hiring an ROTF Fellow will receive a $40,000 grant from Blue Star Families that outlines the funding, teaching, and reporting expectations.
+This grant is disbursed directly to the host institution and the host institution is responsible for the remainder of the total cost.
 The host institution is responsible for managing and administering all compensation and benefits for the fellow in the same manner as it does for other faculty.

 Q: How is the Chamberlain Project Funded?